Back

 If that sounds familiar, we have a Confluence content management solution to help keep your Confluence clean and optimized for productivity.

-Just dig into Confluence analytics, and you’ll find the answers you’re looking for.
+Just dig into Confluence analytics insights, and you’ll find the answers you’re looking for.

 What’s missing from the current Confluence analytics feature?

-Unfortunately, its weakness is that you can’t get quality insights like user behavior and content performance with native reporting capabilities.
-You can only access audit logs (e.g. settings changes) in Confluence Cloud.
-To view in-depth analytics on Confluence, you need to upgrade to Confluence Cloud Premium or Enterprise, an offering that isn’t affordable for every company.
+Unfortunately, the downside is that you can’t use the native reporting features to get quality insights into how users behave and how your content performs.
+You can only access audit logs (such as changes to settings) in Confluence Cloud.
+To view in-depth analytics on Confluence, you’ll need to upgrade to Confluence Cloud Premium or Enterprise, which isn’t affordable for every company.

 Effective Confluence content management with Viewtracker – Analytics for Confluence

 A more affordable and effective solution to gathering quality content performance data for Confluence content management is through third-party Confluence analytics tools like Viewtracker – Analytics for Confluence.
-It works with Confluence Cloud, Server, and Data Center.
+It works with Confluence Cloud and Data Center.

 Here’s how to improve your Confluence content management experience with Viewtracker – Analytics for Confluence.